 You’ll have the chance to customize your policy when you first create it, or you can visit your dashboard and edit the look of your policy at any time.

 Don’t worry, our team of attorneys are constantly on the lookout for legal changes.
 When changes are made, we automatically update all of your relevant policies.

-If you subscribe to our Pro or Pro+ plans, we’ll give you an embed code that you can easily paste onto your website wherever you want.
+If you subscribe to our Pro+ plan, we’ll give you an embed code that you can easily paste onto your website wherever you want.